WordPress/gutenberg/packages/react-native-editor/__device-tests__/README.md

-# Gutenberg for Mobile Apps E2E Tests
+# Mobile Gutenberg E2E Tests

-The Gutenberg for Mobile Apps (GMA) project maintains a suite of automated end-to-end (E2E) tests that uses [Appium](https://appium.io/docs/en/2.1/) to facilitate UI automation.
+The Mobile Gutenberg (MG) project maintains a suite of automated end-to-end (E2E) tests that uses [Appium](https://appium.io/docs/en/2.1/) to facilitate UI automation.
 The E2E tests run on iOS simulators and Android emulators to simulate an environment similar to that of an end user.
 This document provides an overview for running these tests on your local development computer.

 ## Setup